suhasHere/moq-secure-objects/draft-jennings-moq-secure-objects.md

 The Group ID and Object ID for an object are used to form a 96-bit counter (CTR) value, which XORed with a salt to form the nonce used in AEAD encryption.
 The counter value is formed by bitwise concatenating the  Group ID as 64 bit integer and  Object ID as 32 bit integer.
-This scheme MUST NOT be applied to an object where group ID is larger than 2<sup>64</sup> or the object ID is larger than 2<sup>32</sup>.
+This encryption/dectrpytion  will fail if applied to an object where group ID is larger than 2<sup>64</sup> or the object ID is larger than 2<sup>32</sup> and the MOQT Object MUST NOT be processed further.

 ## Key Derivation {#keys}